Mahmoud-ghareeb/NeMo/README.rst

     sh install_beamsearch_decoders.sh

-after this, you will have in your base the following files/folders
+after this, you will have in your base folder the following files/folders
 ^^^^

 1. checkpoints